dbybanez/100-days-of-code/r1-log.md

 ### R1D36
 Our final project would be to create a facial detection app using Java and to come up with a use case for it.
 To start, I created a simple app that opens the camera of my laptop.

+### R1D37
+Working on my portfolio website and I find it consfusing when setting up the SSL.